-- (\1) "Short term" means roughly within one month. - (\2) The current consumption of the keyboard unit and the operation panel I/O unit (control section) are included in that of the control unit.
-Current consumption for the I/O circuit needs to be separately calculated based on the number of points used and its load. - (\3) For the heating value of the I/O circuit, calculate with the number of points used. - (\4) 24 V power input is not required for FCU8-KB931/KB941. - (\5) Current consumption for the I/O circuit needs to be separately calculated based on the number of points used and its load.
+- (1) "Short term" means within one month. - (2) The current consumption of the keyboard unit is included in that of the operation panel I/O unit. - (3) Current consumption for the I/O circuit needs to be separately calculated based on the number of points used and its load. - (4) For the heating value of the I/O circuit, calculate with the number of points used. - (5) 24 V power input is not required for FCU8-KB931/KB941.